lupyuen/lupyuen.github.io/src/terminal.md

 -   Redirect the __NSH Shell Input__

-    (To receive the NSH Commands that we tapped)
+    (To receive the NSH Commands that we typed)

 -   Redirect the __NSH Shell Output__

-    (To render the NSH Command output)
+    (To render the output of NSH Commands)

 We'll redirect the NSH Input and Output with __NuttX Pipes__.